Winterlee1973/FsboPro-main/README.md

 ## 4  Next steps

 * **Supabase Configuration** - Replace the placeholder values in `.env.local` with your actual Supabase project URL and Anon Key.
-* **Backend Integration** - Update backend functions in `functions/src/` to interact with your Supabase database and authentication as needed.
+* **Backend Integration** - The backend is configured to use Supabase for authentication verification.
+Update backend functions in `functions/src/` to interact with your Supabase database as needed.
-* **Frontend Enhancements** - Improve the UI and user experience for login and registration in `client/src/pages/LoginPage.tsx`.
+* **Frontend Enhancements** - Implement the login and registration logic on the client-side using the Supabase JS SDK in `client/src/pages/LoginPage.tsx` and other relevant components.

 Happy shipping! 🏡